Coconino Seat Bag

 Weight: 419 grams / 14.8oz.
 Capacity: 7-12 liters, depending on how far you roll it up.
 Made in Colorado, USA.

 The Coconino requires 5" of exposed seatpost and a minimum of 7" from the saddle rails to the nearest point on the rear tire.
 Remember, if you have a full-suspension, the rear wheel moves - check clearances with the rear shock compressed!
-The RailWing works on every saddle we have tested EXCEPT for Brooks and Selle Anatomica leather saddles (it does work on the Brooks Cambium).
-Do not purchase for use on a Brooks or Selle Anatomica leather saddle!
+The RailWing works on almost every saddle out there - essentially anything with "standard"-shaped rails.
+It does not fit: Brooks and Selle Anatomica leather saddles (it does work on the Brooks Cambium and the new Selle Anatomica X2), Fizik Kurve saddles.
+Carbon rails are NOT a good idea (this is true with any seat bag design, in our opinion!).

 The Coconino is not compatible with dropper seatposts.
 If you have a dropper post, try our groundbreaking Black Dragon instead!